cerensavasan/Gantt-Chart-Creator/README.md

 - Reloading the page after creating a task creates an error
 - URL persistence not done yet
 - assign random shade of blue and green and orange to tasks
+- Shouldnt be able to generate table if the dates are not entered
+- Task form dates max & min must be set to what the calendar is